RickGelhausen/RiboReport/data/README.md

 ## Data for each organism
 Each of the organims folder contains:
-- annotation.gtf: NCBI annotation used for manual labeling
+- annotation.gff: NCBI annotation used for manual labeling
 - config.yaml: the pipeline config file containing the adapter sequence
 - download.sh: sra-tools download script to download the samples used in the study.
 - [organism]_masspec.gff: gff file created from the proteomics data found in the proteomics folder.